kiith-sa/ICE/docsrc/modding_reference/level.rst

 This level starts with a barely visible ``text`` effect showing a large "42" in the center of the screen for one second.
 It also uses a ``lines`` effect which generates small scrolling lines, giving the impression of a starfield.
+Also at start, a music track from ``music/level/SomeMusicTrack.ogg`` starts to play.

 1 second after the level starts, a ``turtlePawn`` wave (defined above) is spawned.
 More ``turtlePawn`` waves are spawned in 0.3 second intervals, with